You’ll specifically use this article in Step 2 of The 9 Steps to Financial Freedom. However, it’s beneficial to review it in all steps.

 Are you neglecting your electricity payment to make sure the mortgage gets paid?

-Next, go through all of your bank and credit card statements to see when certain expenses are due.
-Ideally and assuming that they apply to your situation, you should have the following expenses on your calendar:
+Next, go through all of your bank and credit card statements and highlight your recurring expenses.
+Assuming that they apply to your situation, you’ll have the following expenses highlighted: